recommend-games/blog/content/posts/orchard/index.md

 The answer is **76.8%**.
 Expect to win 3 out of 4 games of {{% game 41302 %}}First Orchard{{% /game %}}.

-When playing with toddler who rarely have the emotional maturity to handle losing, this seems like a much better win rate.
+When playing with toddlers who rarely have the emotional maturity to handle losing, this seems like a much better win rate.
 Reducing the number of fruits also cuts the game length in half, much more accomodating for the attention span of a toddler:

 {{< img src="game_length_first" alt="Histogram over the lengths of games of First Orchard" >}}